skymavis/waypoint-iOS/README.md

 ### Response

-A setter, getter class to save the result from Waypoint.
+A setter, getter class to save the result from Ronin Waypoint.

 ```swift
 public class Response {